KHortonMC/CS113-L04-UNO/README.md

 drawCard(Card card): Adds a card to the hand.

+NOTE: to test player hands, you'll need to complete setupPlayers to call draw().

 handSize(): Returns the number of cards.

 attemptToPlay(Card topOfDiscard): Finds a playable card and removes it.